-We’re getting down to the wire.
-Just a few weeks left until the big day when everyone unwraps their presents, drinks their eggnog, and complains about what they did and didn’t get for Christmas.
+You know that time of year: it’s getting down to the wire—just a few weeks left until the big day when everyone unwraps their presents, drinks their eggnog, and complains about what they did and didn’t get for Christmas.

-We at The Minimalists have already written extensively about the gifts we like to get: experiences, love, and time.
-But we’d be remiss if we didn’t discuss the gift of giving: the gift of contribution.
+We at The Minimalists have already written extensively about the gifts we like to receive: experiences, love, and time.
+We’d be remiss, however, if we didn’t discuss the gift of giving, the gift of contribution.

-You see, the old apothegm ends up being true: ’tis better to give than to receive.
-Yes, we get so much more by giving.
+The old saying is true: ’tis better to give than to receive.
+We get so much more by giving.

-A few months ago, Ryan gave his birthday to charity and raised more than $5,000.
-Instead of accepting material birthday gifts, Ryan was able to gift clean water to more than 250 people who didn’t previously have access to it.
+A few months ago, Ryan gave his birthday to charity and raised enough money to build a well in Cambodia.
+Instead of accepting material birthday gifts, he was able to gift clean water to more than 250 people who didn’t previously have access to it.

-Perhaps you can do the same this Christmas.
-Instead of requesting gifts, you can ask people to donate to your favorite charity in your name.
+Perhaps you can do the same this Christmas: instead of requesting gifts, you can ask people to donate to your favorite charity in your name.
 Don’t have a favorite charity?
-Consider asking people to donate to Charity Water; they make it easy for you to set up your own page, and 100% of all donations goes toward bringing clean water to people who need it—people who might die without it.
+Consider asking people to donate to charitywater.org: they make it easy for you to set up your own page, and 100% of all donations go to bringing clean water to people who need it—people who might die without it.

 Wouldn’t that feel better than a new necktie, a new pair of shoes, or a new piece of jewelry?